fireship-io/fireship.io/hugo/content/courses/angular/kanban-delete-button.md

 ### Step 2 - Delete Button Component

-The delete button component is just UI (dumb), meaning it only emits an event with the user's delete intention.
+The delete button component is just UI (dumb component), meaning it only emits an event with the user's delete intention.
 The parent component handles the actual database write.

 {{< file "ngts" "delete-button.component.ts" >}}
 {{< highlight typescript >}}